dynatrace-research/kivebpf/README.md

 Kivebpf is used by [Koney](https://github.com/dynatrace-oss/koney/) to place deception policies on kubernetes clusters.

+Note that Kivebpf is not yet ready for production use.

 # Basic Usage

 You can specify a path to monitor and in which containers by